Mark Blundell: CART

 Out of Formula One, Blundell moved to the United States and joined the CART racing team PacWest, alongside fellow former Formula One driver Maurício Gugelmin.
-Early in the 1996 season, Blundell crashed head-on into a concrete wall in Rio at an estimated 122 G's, resulting in a fractured foot and ankle, brain haematoma, and various injuries to internal organs, forcing him to miss three races.
-Despite this, he was third in the rookie standings with three top six finishes in the U.S. 500, Detroit Grand Prix, and Michigan International Speedway races.
+Early in the 1996 season, Blundell crashed head-on into a concrete wall in Rio at an estimated 122 g, resulting in a fractured foot and ankle, brain haematoma, and various injuries to internal organs, forcing him to miss three races.
+Despite this, he was third in the rookie standings with three top-six finishes in the U.S. 500, Detroit Grand Prix, and Michigan International Speedway races.

 In 1997, Blundell came within one corner of winning the Detroit Belle Isle Grand Prix before running out of fuel, an event he described at the time as the worst disappointment of his career.
 In the next race, he passed Gil de Ferran on the final straight to win the Grand Prix of Portland by 0.027 seconds.
 Blundell recorded further race victories in Toronto and Fontana en route to sixth in the championship.
-That year he was also named British Driver of the Year by Autosport magazine.
+That year, he was also named British Driver of the Year by Autosport magazine.

-A crash whilst testing at Gateway in early 1999 left Blundell to miss 8 races in the middle of the 1999 season.
+A crash whilst testing at Gateway in early 1999 left Blundell to miss eight races in the middle of the 1999 season.
 He returned to PacWest for a final season in 2000.
 However, after finishing 21st in the championship with 18 points, he left PacWest racing by mutual agreement.

 From driving to commentating

 Blundell driving the Trade Price Racing Audi S3 at Snetterton during the 2019 British Touring Car Championship season.

 Blundell again crossed the Atlantic to focus on his sports car racing.
 He failed to finish Le Mans with the MG Lola team, though he and his teammates impressed.
 Off-track, Blundell joined ITV television in Britain as an analyst for the 2002 Formula One season.
 This position lasted until the end of the 2008 Formula One season when ITV lost coverage to the BBC.

 Since 2001, Blundell's racing involvement has steadily declined, with only the occasional event.
 He did test a Dale Coyne Champ Car to help prepare Darren Manning for a one-off in the first CART race in Britain at Rockingham, and raced in the British round of the World Rally Championship.
 In 2003, along with Johnny Herbert and David Brabham, he finished second at the 24 Hours of Le Mans, completing a 1–2 sweep by Bentley.
-In 2003 he finished third at the 12 Hours of Sebring driving for Bentley alongside Johnny Herbert and David Brabham.
+In 2003, he finished third at the 12 Hours of Sebring driving for Bentley alongside Johnny Herbert and David Brabham.

 From 2004, Blundell ran a management company, 2MB Sports Management, with fellow ex-F1 driver and friend Martin Brundle, until Brundle decided to devote more time to his television career.
 The company represent drivers including McLaren test driver Gary Paffett, British Formula 3 champion and IndyCar driver Mike Conway, Ferrari junior Callum Ilott, BMW backed racer Tom Blomqvist, IndyCar driver Jordan King, British F4 champion Kiern Jewiss and British GT driver Patrick Kibble.